-Author: Lead QSI Radiographer Department: Radiology Document Number: MWL2534 Version: 001 Review Date: 31/03/2028 This information aims to answer your questions about having an MRI scan.
-It explains the benefits and risks of the procedure, as well as what you can expect when you come to the hospital.
+Author: Lead QSI Radiographer Department: Radiology Document Number: MWL2566 Version: 001 Review Date: 31/03/2028 The aim of this information leaflet is to answer some of the questions you may have about having an MRI scan of your small bowel.
+It explains the benefits and risks of the procedure, as well as what you can expect when you come to hospital.
 If you have any further questions, please speak to your referrer or the Radiographer performing your scan.

-What is an MRI scan?
+What is an MRI of the small bowel?